unChaz/sci-fi-5e/srd/monsters/monsters.md

 **Challenge** 15 (13,000 XP)

-**_Magic Resistance_**.
-The mummy lord has advantage on saving throws against spells and other tek effects.
+**_Tek Resistance_**.
+The mummy lord has advantage on saving throws against tek skills and other tek effects.

 **_Rejuvenation_**.
 A destroyed mummy lord gains a new body in 24 hours if its heart is intact, regaining all its hit points and becoming active again.
 The new body appears within 5 feet of the mummy lord’s heart.

-**_Techcasting_**.
-The mummy lord is a 10th-level spellcaster.
-Its Techcasting ability is Wisdom (spell save DC 17, +9 to hit with spell attacks).
-The mummy lord has the following cleric spells prepared:
+**_Tekcasting_**.
+The mummy lord is a 10th-level tekcaster.
+Its Tekcasting ability is Wisdom (tek skill save DC 17, +9 to hit with tek skill attacks).
+The mummy lord has the following cleric tek skills prepared:

 Cantrips (at will): _sacred flame_, _thaumaturgy_
 1st level (4 slots): _command_, _guiding bolt_, _shield of faith_
 2nd level (3 slots): _hold person_, _silence_, _spiritual weapon_
-3rd level (3 slots): _animate dead_, _dispel magic_
+3rd level (3 slots): _animate dead_, _dispel tek_
 4th level (3 slots): _divination_, _guardian of faith_
 5th level (2 slots): _contagion_, _insect plague_
 6th level (1 slot): _harm_